-Go back a couple of years to 29th November 2022 and to most people, AI was a science fiction concept... something that would happen "in the future".
-Then the next day ChatGPT was released to the public, and the AI explosion started.
+Go back a couple of years November 2022 and to most people, AI was a science fiction concept... something that would happen "in the future".
+Then ChatGPT was released to the public, and the AI explosion started.

-Al tools have been in development for many years, but it's only been recently that many people have become aware of them - and have been able to directly access them through their browsers.
-You've experimented with ChatGPT, Google's Bard, or Microsoft's Copilot, right?
+Al tools have been in development for many years, but it's only been recently that most people have become aware of them - and have been able to directly access them through their browsers.
+You've experimented with Microsoft's Copilot, ChatGPT, or Google's Gemini, right?
 Even if you haven't, your business is already benefitting from Al built into the tools you use every day.

-It's been such an exciting start to this revolution... and who knows what insane developments are on the way for us.
+It's been such an exciting start to this revolution... and who knows what developments are on the way for us.

-Revolution: Hybrid working
+Revolution 2) Hybrid working